GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Approach and Methodology

 \section{Approach and Methodology}

 The complexity of automotive software release validation demands a system that can bridge the gap between human-centric inquiries and precise technical analysis.
 GateLens addresses this challenge by utilizing LLM agents to transform natural language queries into actionable insights through systematic analysis.
+At its core, GateLens must fulfill three fundamental requirements: